gmarchesiv/HypothesisTesting_GooglePlay/readme.md

 The data was obtained from Kaggle https://www.kaggle.com/datasets/lava18/google-play-store-apps and cleaned in the notebook DataCleaning_GooglePlay.
 It is a sample of ratings from the Google Play Store between 2016 and 2018.

+The csv file in the repository contains the necessary data to run the workbook.